sitn/perturbtrafic/README.md

 cd ..
 ```

-2. Make sure your Apache has the right path in DocumentRoot parameter.
-It should link to the ´dist/PerturbTrafic´ folder newly created by the build.
+2. Make sure your Apache has the right path in `DocumentRoot` parameter.
+It should link to the `dist/PerturbTrafic` folder newly created by the build.

-3. Edit ´dist/PerturbTrafic/assets/config/config.json´ file and set the right url to the api back-end
+3. Edit `dist/PerturbTrafic/assets/config/config.json` file and set the right url to the api back-end

 4. Restart Apache.

 ### Scripts

-1. Install ´requests´ system wide with pip:
+1. Install `requests` system wide with pip:

 ```powershell
 pip install requests